Excalibur Almaz: Company's problems

 A secondhand Soviet-era space capsule that launched into space twice was set to be sold in Belgium on 2014-05-07.
 The Russian VA (Vozvraschaemyi Apparat, return vehicle) crew and cargo spacecraft was offered by the Berlin-based Lempertz auction house at its newly opened gallery in Brussels.
 The capsule was said to be the first historic spacecraft to be put up for sale in Europe.
 The VA capsule was sold to Excalibur Almaz (EA), a British company that planned to reuse the Soviet artefacts to offer commercial spaceflight services.
 In total, EA acquired four VA capsules and two Almaz (Salyut) modules in hopes of flying the combined spacecraft as a crew and cargo transportation system to the Moon, the asteroids and deep space.
 The VA spacecraft being offered still bears the Excalibur Almaz name and logo, as well as the flags of Russia, the United Kingdom, the Isle of Man and the United States.
 It was sold to an anonymous bidder for 1 million euro.

 In September 2013 Dula, J. Buckner Hightower and Excalibur Almaz Ltd. were brought to court under the charges of fraud of $300,000 for the planned asteroid mining project.
 The case ended with conciliation in January 2014.

 In November 2014 Art Dula, Dula's law office associate Anat Friedman, his business partner J. Buckner Hightower, The Robert A. and Virginia Heinlein Prize Trust, Excalibur Limited, Excalibur Almaz Limited and Excalibur Almaz USA Inc were all sued by Japanese entrepreneur Takafumi Horie for fraud.
 The amount mentioned was $49 million, allegedly provided by Takafumi to run the company.
 It is alleged that some of the money was spent to buy Soviet hardware, which, as the businessman states, turned out to be "museum specimens".
 Some of the money was also transferred into Dula's own name.
 Other alleged irregularities included reducing Takafumi's shareholding percentage.

 In March 2015 one of the two hulls of Soviet-built Almaz space stations, along with the remaining VA capsule, was shipped to the Isle of Man's seaport.
-The destination of the hardware remained unknown.
+The destination of the hardware remained unknown until it was moved to the Isle of Man Motor Museum in 2021.